 Harnessing the dog teams

 If you love dogs, then you will enjoy putting the harnesses on the dogs and then attaching the harness to the sled.
+These harnesses are sturdier than those you might use for smaller breeds like French bulldogs, but have the same goal of protecting the dog’s delicate throat.
 First, you put their head and front legs through the harness while they are still attached to their chain.
 Then you walk them over to the sled by holding the top of their harness.
 All the dogs were super friendly.
 The only problem is some are so feisty and strong that they were difficult to manage.
 Others are completely docile and actually lifted their legs up to help place them into the harness.

 Once the harnesses are attached to the sled it was time to go.
 The dogs were barking and chomping at the harness to go.
 It was so exciting.
 Rachel took off in the sled before me, an employee of Nature’s Kennel assisted me in pulling the tether loose to unleash my dogs, and we were in motion.
 I am not sure who was more excited to take off, me or the dogs.